SPLAT: Speech-Language Joint Pre-Training for Spoken Language Understanding: Introduction

 While end-to-end SLU methods are effective, they often suffer from a shortage of labeled training data, especially when the target task is in a novel domain.
 One solution is to leverage self-supervised training as is done in pre-trained language models.
-BERT~\citep{devlin2019bert}, GPT~\citep{radford2018improving} and RoBERTa~\citep{liu2019roberta} are first pre-trained on large-scale unannotated text in a self-supervised fashion to learn a high-quality representation before being fine-tuned on downstream tasks with a modest amount of labeled data.
-Borrowing this idea, several pre-training methods have been proposed for acoustic input, e.g., wav2vec~\citep{schneider2019wav2vec,baevski2020vq}, contrastive predictive coding~\citep{oord2018representation,riviere2020unsupervised}, and autoregressive predictive coding~\citep{chung2019unsupervised,chung2020vector,ling2020deep}, to capture contextual representation from unlabeled speech data.
-Nevertheless, these methods only focus on acoustic data during pre-training.
-As a result, the produced embeddings may not be optimal for the language understanding task.
+Examples like BERT~\citep{devlin2019bert}, GPT~\citep{radford2018improving}, and RoBERTa~\citep{liu2019roberta} are first pre-trained on large-scale unannotated text in a self-supervised fashion to learn rich textual representations before being fine-tuned on downstream tasks with a modest amount of labeled data.
+Borrowing this idea, several pre-training methods have been proposed for speech, e.g., wav2vec~\citep{schneider2019wav2vec,baevski2020vq}, contrastive predictive coding~\citep{oord2018representation,riviere2020unsupervised}, autoregressive predictive coding~\citep{chung2019unsupervised,chung2020vector,chung2020improved}, and DeCoAR~\citep{ling2020deep,ling2020decoar}, to capture contextual representations from unlabeled speech data.
+Nevertheless, these methods leverage only acoustic data and mainly focus on modeling the acoustic information during pre-training.
+As a result, the produced representations may not be optimal for language understanding tasks.

-To solve these problems, we propose a novel speech-languaget joint pre-training framework, AlignNet.
-AlignNet contains a speech module and a language module for multi-modal understanding.
-The speech module is a transformer architecture trained from scratch and the language module is initialized from BERT.
+To solve these problems, we propose a novel SPeech-LAnguage joint pre-Training framework, SPLAT.
+SPLAT contains a speech module and a language module for multi-modal understanding.
+The speech module is a Transformer encoder trained from scratch and the language module is initialized from BERT.
 Both modules leverage large-scale unannotated data for pre-training via masked language modeling.
 In the speech module, each frame is seen as a token and is replaced with zero vector with a certain probability.
-For each masked frame, we minimize the L1-distance between the generated representation and the original frame.
+For each masked frame, we minimize the L1-distance between the predicted frame and the original frame.